-Diane Israel is a long-time Chicago-based entrepreneur, real estate developer, culinary enthusiast, writer and essayist on matters of Isreali tech innovation, philosophy and politics.
-Among other topics, she is passionate about artificial intelligence (AI) and its potential impact, especially with respect to societal, cultural and economic metrics.
+Diane Israel is a long-time Chicago-based entrepreneur, real estate developer, culinary enthusiast, writer, and essayist on matters of Israeli tech innovation, philosophy, and politics.
+Among other topics, she is passionate about artificial intelligence (AI) and its potential impact, especially with respect to societal, cultural, and economic metrics.

 On the lighter side, her Chicago Recipes site is dedicated to sharing a variety of healthy (and not so healthy) recipes she has created or collected over the past forty years.